Othent/docs/README.md

 **Automatable money and smart contract wallets:**

 _Othent_ does not provide smart contract wallets, it's just a custodial wallet that manages the keys in behalf of its users.
-Therefore, it doesn't currently support programmability oir transfer automation.
+Therefore, it doesn't currently support programmability or transfer automation.

 **Wallet functionality limitations:**